scalatron/scalatron/Scalatron/doc/markdown/Scalatron APIs.md

     * 200 OK & JSON (success)
     * 401 Unauthorized (if not logged on as any user)
     * 404 Not Found (if sample does not exist)
+    * 500 Internal Server Error (if sample files could not be deleted on disk)
 * Authentication:   must be logged on as some user (any user is OK)

 Response JSON example: